asriram1/Full-Stack-Food-Ordering-Application/README.md

 Application Link -   https://anirudh-food-ordering.vercel.app

+If you want to see the Admin View of the platform login as - `email: admin@gmail.com password: admin`

 This platform hosts the online delivery system for a pizza store.
 Allows the pizza store to list menu items, and customers to create an account, add items to cart & pay for delivery to their address.
 Uses Google Oauth for authentication, AWS S3 for storing images and Stripe for payment.

 ## Running the code locally